 “It’s important to take a moment to check if you qualify for a business banking rewards program,” says Kevin Condon, senior vice president, relationship products and operations for Bank of America.

 - Bank of America’s recently launched Business Advantage Relationship Rewards program, for example, rewards eligible business clients with valuable perks, including a rewards bonus of up to 75 percent on eligible business credit cards and cash rewards on merchant services processing.

-- The Bank of America Business Advantage Cash Rewards Mastercard and the Business Advantage Travel Rewards World Mastercard are both eligible for the program.
+- The Bank of America Business Advantage Cash Rewards Mastercard credit card and the Bank of America Business Advantage Travel Rewards World Mastercard credit card are both eligible for the program.

 - Both cards offer tiered cash back and travel rewards respectively, with no annual fee.

 If you bank somewhere other than Bank of America, ask about a linked relationship rewards program for business credit card holders.